btigi/iiLightSettlement/readme.md

 | PTH    | ✗   |   ✗   |
 | SPR    | ✔   |   ✔   | Save uncompressed only

-Note: Either the BTS or MAP reading is currently incorrect.

 ## Usage

 Instantiate the relevant class and call the `Process` method passing the filename.